 I’ve been asked before how I got SAD, and I can’t say for sure.
 Like depression, there’s dozens of different reasons why it could develop, just as there’s probably all kinds of reasons why it developed within me.

-According to the (NIMH), it could be genetic, my body may overproduce melatonin.
+According to the National Institute of Mental Health (NIMH), it could be genetic, my body may overproduce melatonin.
 It could be where I live, my body may not produce enough Vitamin D, so on and so on.

 But I know for a fact that it’s not just because it’s snowing outside.
 For goodness sake, if this is something that’s because I don’t like the weather outside, then I’d definitely be affected during stormy days in the summer.